StefanScherer/basebox-slave/README.md

 ### Customize Jenkins URL
 In the `Gruntfile.js` you have to enter the Jenkins IP address and port to connect from your host to the Jenkins VM.

 In my case this is `10.100.50.4:2200` as you can see in the Gruntfile.js.

-You also need a patch for grunt-jenkins
+With grunt-jenkins 0.5.0 or above you can backup and restore through your vCloud Edge Gateway.

 ### Install Jenkins jobs